Design loads for wave impacts -- introducing the Probabilistic Adaptive Screening (PAS) method for predicting extreme non-linear loads on maritime structures: Test cases

 \subsection{Case 4 (strongly non-linear): bow-flare slamming forces}

 Case 4 studies another strongly non-linear problem, based on the same experiments as case 3.
-Here we predict extreme values of the bow-flare slamming forces on the same 190~m ferry from case 2 and 3, sailing in the same two extreme irregular Heavy and Extreme bow-quartering wave conditions (C and D in \Cref{tab:conditions}).
-The HF slamming impact forces, called $F_{p41}''$, were obtained from the long-duration experiments.
-The impact forces were measured on force panel 41 of size 1.8x1.8~cm full-scale located in the bow flare (see \Cref{fig:screamexp}).
-Again, details of the HF experiments are described in \cite{VSS2023,VBS2024}, and an overview of the test conditions is provided in \Cref{tab:cases,tab:conditions}.
-The LF indicator used for this slamming case was the same indicator as used in case 3 for green water impacts: $R_{19p}'$.
-It was suggested by e.g., \cite{BSPFS2018,BSD2019} that the rise time or rise velocity of the relative wave elevation could be more suitable as indicator for slamming loads.
-We also tried this, but did not find a significant improvement compared to $R_{19p}'$ itself.
-To simplify as much as possible, we therefore used $R_{19p}'$ as indicator.
-The LF-HF peak scatter plots are shown in \Cref{app:inputdata}.
-The plot shows that the LF and HF peaks for this case have a distinctly different relation than those of the other cases.
-Again, we aim to predict the HF 30-minute MPM value $\widehat{F_{p41}''}$ for the sailing ship.
-The true HF MPM values from the experiments in \Cref{tab:results} were again derived from a Generalised Pareto fit to the 30\% highest force peaks.
-Summarising: \begin{itemize}[nosep] \itemsep=0pt \item HF target extreme value: 30-minute MPM bow-flare slamming force $\widehat{F_{41}''}$ in the Heavy (3a) and Extreme (3b) condition. \item LF indicator: linear potential flow relative wave elevation at station 19 $R_{19p}'$. \end{itemize}
+Here we predict extreme values of the bow-flare slamming forces on the ferry, sailing in the same two irregular Heavy and Extreme bow-quartering wave conditions.
+The HF slamming impact forces, denoted $F_{s}''$, were obtained by summing the measured peak forces for each wave event across three force panels located in the bow flare (see \Cref{fig:screamexp}).
+The size of each of these panels 41, 42 and 43 is 1.8$\times$1.8~cm full-scale.
+Previous studies have shown that the relative velocity between the wave crest and the ship's bow flare can be an effective indicator for slamming events (see e.g., \cite{BSPFS2018,BSD2019,K2018,O1964a}).
+Motivated by this, we adopt the relative rise velocity (RRV) at station 19, denoted $V_{r,19}'$, as the LF indicator.
+For each wave event, the RRV is defined as the peak RWE divided by its rise time, with the rise time measured from the RWE's zero up-crossing to the subsequent peak.
+The RWE used to compute the RRV is obtained from linear potential flow simulations on the weatherside at station 19 (located at 19/20 of the ship length from the stern; see \Cref{fig:screamexp}).
+The LF-HF peak scatter plots are shown in \Cref{app:scatters}, which shows that the LF and HF peaks for this case have a distinctly different relation than those of the other cases.
+The true HF MPM values from the experiments in \Cref{tab:results} were again derived from a 3-parameter Weibull fit to the 30\% highest force peaks. \Cref{app:case_imp} provides more details on the potential flow simulations used to generate the LF data.
+We did not use an LF threshold value in \ref{st:peaks} of PAS for the RRV, because no clear threshold can be identified for the occurrence of slamming events at the panels.
+This would differ if, for example, peaks in RWE would be used as the indicator, as this would naturally introduce a threshold at some distance above the panel underside measured from the calm waterline (2.875~m).
+Summarising: \begin{itemize}[nosep] \itemsep=0pt \item HF target extreme value: one-hour MPM of bow-flare slamming force $\widehat{F_{s}''}$ in the Heavy (case 4a) and Extreme (case 4b) condition. \item LF indicator: linear potential flow relative rise velocity at station 19 $V_{r,19}'$. \end{itemize}